16 Facts About Walmart That Will Blow Your Mind

-More than one-fifth of Walmart stores worldwide are currently in Mexico, which is now at the the centre of a massive bribery scandal following a damning New York Times article that alleges over $24 million in payments to aid the retailers rapid expansion in the country.
-If the allegations are true, it will be a massive blow to a company that has received credit for ethical behaviour while staking its claim as the largest company in the world.

-Wal-Mart registered more sales in 2012 — $443 billion — than Norway's GPD.
+In 2011, Walmart registered $419 billion in sales — $7 billion more than Norway's 2010 GPD.
 If Walmart were a country, it would be the 25th largest economy in the world.

-In 2011, Walmart's Mexican unit (see huge scandal) reported total sales of 379 billion pesos or about $29 billion.

 Each week, Walmart serves more than 200 million customers at more than 9,600 retail outlets in 28 countries.